pablofgaeta/Text2Midi/README.md

 1. Makefile
 2. Translate.java
 2. asc2mid.c
+3. Owrite.class
-3. input.txt
+4. input.txt
-4. mainOut
+5. mainOut
-5. README.md
+6. README.md

 Note: mymid.mid will be created as the output midi file to be used